 Editor: modify the text in P2939L61 (17.3.5.5 RevMD D3.0) as follows:

-the TXVECTOR parameter dot11MACPrivacyActivated is true, the initial state of the scrambler shall benonzero reset when the STA’s MAC address is changed.
+If the TXVECTOR parameter SCRAMBLER_RESET is set to RESET_SCRAMBLER and dot11MACPrivacyActivated is true, the initial state of the scrambler shall be set to a nonzero random value not based on the scrambler value at the end of the last transmitted PPDU, before changes based on CH_BANDWIDTH_IN_NON_HT defined above are applied. reset when the STA’s MAC address is changed.